 Opportunities for innovation in Executive Education exist in every nook and cranny of the organization.
-How the department chooses to relate to its staff, faculty, partners, and broader school is critical to unearthing fresh perspectives and encouraging new ideas over time.
+How the department chooses to relate to its staff, faculty, clients, and broader school is critical to unearthing fresh perspectives and encouraging new ideas over time.

 Executive Education at a college or university is unique.
 These organizations provide access to world-class researchers that teach and inspire, connect with clients and participants through the meaning of its mission, and call campuses teaming with novel ideas and impressive resources home.